-A boost converter that operates always in the discontinuous mode does not contain the RHP zero in the transfer function.
+A boost converter that operates always in the discontinuous mode does not contain the RHP zero in its transfer function.
 However, designing for the discontinuous mode demands an even lower inductor value that has high ripple currents.
-Also, ensure that the regulator never enters the continuous-conduction mode; otherwise, it becomes unstable.
+Also, ensure that the regulator never enters the continuous-conduction mode; otherwise, it may become unstable.